rtoal/plang-glossary/README.md

 ### Second-class
 An entity that is not allowed to be represented by a variable in an expression.

+### Semantic Analysis
+The phase of language translation or interpretation in which (1) legality rules that cannot be captured in a context-free syntax are checked, and (2) all identifier uses are resolved to determine the definitions that they reference.

+### Semantics
+Meaning

 ### Semaphore
 A variable or object used to permit only a specific number of threads to access a shared resource at a time.